Caption: Second year Bioengineers outside the Royal Albert Hall - October 2017

 Caption: Students working in a laboratory

 Bioengineering is the interface of engineering, medicine and the life sciences.
 It is a rapidly evolving inter-disciplinary field that applies engineering principles and technology to medical and biological problems.
 As a Bioengineer you will study many subjects including engineering mathematics, mechanics, electrical engineering, computing and programming, anatomy and physiology, cell and molecular biology, chemistry and design and professional skills.

-Find out more about each programme in the online prospectus:
+Find out more about each programme in our online course pages: